NREL/iiESI.org/README.md

-iiesi
+iiESI
 =====

 iiESI.org website

-## Step to push files to test and prod
+## Steps to push files to test and prod
 1) Make sure your files are up to date.

 ```